Kempton Greene

+I like to specialize in wayward sons, dissolute brothers, and bad boys generally.

+— Kempton Greene, Motion Picture Classic, February 1916, page 40.

 Kempton Greene (June 28, 1889 – May 17, 1939) was an American film actor of the silent era.
-He appeared in more than 80 films between 1911 and 1921.
+He appeared in more than 80 films between 1911 and 1921, sometimes playing opposite Louise Huff.
 He was born in Philadelphia, Pennsylvania.
+George Terwilliger gave him his first part in his play, "The Cry of the Blood," and then brought him to St. Augustine, Florida, where the silent film industry flourished.
+He is listed in 35 silent films in the Braff working papers.